Public Functions

 FormationTemps.hirano_rotmacro_ft_kernelFunction

-hirano_rotmacro_ft_kernel(σs, vsini, ζ_rt; u1=0.43, u2=0.31, intres=intres_glob)
+hirano_rotmacro_ft_kernel(σs, vsini, ζ_rt; u1=0.43, u2=0.31, intres=HIRANO_QUADRATURE_NPTS)

 Arguments:

-• σs::AbstractVector{<:Real}: Frequency grid (inverse velocity units).
+• σs::AbstractVector{<:Real}: Frequency grid (s/m; inverse of velocity units).

-• vsini::Real: Projected rotational velocity.
+• vsini::Real: Projected rotational velocity (m/s).

-• ζ_rt::Real: Radial-tangential macroturbulence velocity scale.
+• ζ_rt::Real: Radial-tangential macroturbulence velocity scale (m/s).

 • u1::Real=0.43: Linear limb-darkening coefficient.